 Where did it all begin?

-During my Master in Strategic Leadership towards Sustainability at the Blekinge Institute of Technology in Sweden a few years ago, this is the question I started my thesis research with: How do we innovate towards a sustainable business model?
-We discovered, that the answer is in the question.
+During my Master in Strategic Leadership towards Sustainability at the Blekinge Institute of Technology in Sweden, this is the question I started my thesis research with: How do we innovate towards a sustainable business model?
+After months of research we concluded that, the answer is in the question.

 By diving into the Lean Startup Methodology and other new business development, innovation, and design thinking tools and comparing them with the Framework for Strategic Sustainable Development, also known as The Natural Step Framework, we came to the conclusion that there is a huge gap in the new business development system.
-There is no clear definition of what sustainability is and means and no clear strategy towards success.
+There is no clear definition of what sustainability is, what it means for business, and no clear strategy towards systemic success.

 You might have noticed I’m writing with “we”.
-During the thesis period “we” refers to my thesis partner Anna Bagrianski and myself.
+During the thesis period “we” refered to my thesis partner Anna Bagrianski and myself, Thomas van der Molen.
 Later, during the development of the Sustainable Start Business Model Canvas and Methodology “we” refers to the team behind Sustainable Start, Elissa Cardoso and myself, complimented with the brilliant critical minds of many along the way.

 Seen the rapidly changing context and fast increasing pressures of socio-ecological sustainability challenges, today’s (new) business ventures have to learn how to be successful with sustainability integrated throughout their value propositions and business models.
-Unfortunately, the degree in which today’s popular startup tools and incubation/acceleration programs are integrating sustainability is far from desirable.
+Unfortunately, the degree to which today’s popular startup tools and incubation/acceleration programs are integrating sustainability, is far from desirable.

 In a nutshell, we found that Eric Ries and the Lean Startup Methodology do a fine job in supporting entrepreneurs and intrapreneurs to test and validate their assumptions and hypotheses using the prototyping loop of Build, Measure, Learn.
 Throughout, it refers to several systems thinking principles on a (social) level, such as including everyone’s voice in decision-making processes, the focus on iterative cycles and continues learning, the aim to satisfy real customer needs, and the drive to save wasting time, money, and resources.
 Yet it doesn’t really give any guidelines on how to do all that within principles for a sustainable society.

 In a sense, the Lean Startup Methodology in itself does not contribute to sustainable development, nor does it necessarily hinder it.
-It all depends on the mindset from which we make assumptions decide which ones to properly test and validate, and the sources we use to gather insights to inform our conclusion.
-After all, there are many things we might think to know for sure that turn out to be different when tested, and the facts you learn as well as the opinions you get on any topic will highly depend on what sources you use and whom you ask.
+It all depends on the mindset from which we make assumptions decide which ones to properly test and validate, and the sources we use to gather insights to inform and confirm our assumptions.
+After all, there are many things we might think to know for sure that turn out to be different when tested.
+The facts you learn, as well as the opinions you get on any topic, will highly depend on what sources you use and whom you ask.

 To map and capture the assumptions about a business model, we then dove deeper into the Business Model Canvas (BMC) developed by Alex Osterwalder and Yves Pigneur.
 Despite the extensive research that went into the creation of the canvas and it’s immense popularity around the globe, we came to the conclusion that the 9 building blocks of the Business Model Canvas and the corresponding trigger questions are simply not sufficient to design and build a sustainable business model.

-As I said before, we found that asking the right questions allows the right mindset and corresponding answers to surface in our collective intelligence, allowing in turn for collective creativity to emerge and for collective action to be taken.
+As I said before, we found that asking the right questions allows the right mindset and corresponding answers to surface in our collective intelligence, allowing in turn for collective creativity to emerge and for succesful collective action.
 As such, we decided the biggest leverage point to intervene in the business modeling system was to help people design and build from an intrinsically motivated mindset towards sustainability.

-We developed a set of so-called “Strategic Sustainable Trigger Questions” (SSTQ’s) to integrate a systems thinking perspective and shift the design mindset towards sustainability by using simple principles and concepts throughout each building blocks of a business model.
+We developed a set of so-called “Strategic Sustainable Trigger Questions” (SSTQ’s) to integrate a systems thinking perspective and shift the design mindset towards sustainability by using simple principles and concepts embedded throughout each building block of a business model.

-We connected the “Theory of Human Needs” by Manfred Max-Neef with the Customer Segment and Value Proposition blocks, connected principles for social sustainability from the FSSD and elements that have proven to support adaptive capacity and resilience to the Channels, Relationships, and Key Partner building blocks, ecological principles for sustainability and circular economy to the Activities and Resources blocks, and strategy guidelines to Costs and Revenues.
+We connected the “Theory of Human Needs” by Manfred Max-Neef with the Customer Segment and Value Proposition blocks, connected Principles for Social Sustainability from the FSSD and elements that have proved to support adaptive capacity and resilience to the Channels, Relationships, and Key Partner building blocks, Ecological Principles for Sustainability and circular economy to the Activities and Resources blocks, and Strategic Guidelines to Costs and Revenues building blocks.